shrey45/Secret-Bluetooth-Compartment/README.md

 [Project Pre-Planning Document](https://docs.google.com/document/d/1n7HKKgamwmxf23o07j7cTV_iTXT8w2us0Eivl7ezHLk/edit)

-[Onshape Document](https://cvilleschools.onshape.com/documents/396c4bae165363b393b80903/w/f6e132cf290feae134ab5437/e/f283a3afb2df00d231ba4060) - We made a basic design of our project in Onshape so we can get an idea of how it is going to look and where all the components would be in the final product.
+[Onshape Document](https://cvilleschools.onshape.com/documents/396c4bae165363b393b80903/w/f6e132cf290feae134ab5437/e/f283a3afb2df00d231ba4060) - We made a basic design of our project in Onshape so we can get an idea of how it is going to look and where all the components would be in the final product. *(Note: this is the first document, not the latest, so go to [CAD](#CAD) to get all the proper links.)*

 ### Pseudocode